pedromezaq/pi-hole-control/README.md

     ```
     curl -L install.pi-hole.net | bash
     ```
-1. Clone this the project to your home folder.
+2. Clone this the project to your home folder.

    or wherever you prefer, e.g. /usr/local/bin

+3. Install via pip3 the required modules:
+    ```
+    sudo pip3 install RPi.GPIO argparse logging requests APiHole
+    ```
-1. Connect button and LED:
+4. Connect button and LED:
    * wire a normally open push button to GPIO pin 40 and ground
    * wire a green LED to a resistor to GPIO pin 38 and ground
    * wire a red LED to a resistor to GPIO pin 36 and ground
-1. Install script as system service:
+5. Install script as system service:

    if this script was not installed in /home/pi: change $DIR and $LOG_DIR in pihole-control script.
     ```